njfraser/Bernoulli_inverse/README.txt.txt

-This folder contains data presented in Fraser and Cunningham (2021) submitted to GRL.
+This folder contains data presented in Fraser and Cunningham (2021) GRL.

 Contents: